pscedu/psc-wpdocs/aibd/ways_to_set_up_environments_DN.md

 The ways available for starting a Python project include:

 * [Using predefined Bridges-2 environment modules](https://github.com/pscedu/psc-wpdocs/blob/dev/aibd/ways_to_set_up_environments_DN.md#using-predefined-bridges-2-environment-modules-predefined)
-* Using Conda module environments
+* Using a Conda module environment
 * Using Singularity containers
 * Using the default Python 3 installation